MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-update-fails.md

 ---
 author: davepinch
-description: Troubleshoot when the installation or update of the Dynamics 365 Guides solution fails ms.author: davepinch ms.date: 08/07/2023 ms.topic: troubleshooting-problem-resolution
+description: Learn how to resolve a problem when the installation or update of the Dynamics 365 Guides solution fails ms.author: davepinch ms.date: 09/07/2023 ms.topic: troubleshooting-problem-resolution
 title: The solution installation or update fails repeatedly ms.reviewer: v-wendysmith